Solar & Wind Energy

 With recent cost declines - 66 percent for wind power and 85 percent for solar since 2009 - the renewable sector is experiencing rapid growth, which is driving new investment, creating jobs, and adding new tax revenue for communities across the nation.
-ARA helps deliver that message by recruiting, training, and mobilizing renewable businesses, their supply chain, and purchasers, to relay localized facts about these economic benefits.
-ARA is a project of the Wind Energy Foundation, a 501(c)(3) nonprofit organization,
+A Renewable America (ARA) helps deliver that message by providing press and advocacy opportunities for renewable businesses, their supply chain, and purchasers, to relay localized facts about these economic benefits.
+ARA is a project of the Wind Energy Foundation, a 501(c)(3) nonprofit organization.